matheushenriquereiter/marca-truko/README.md

 This project was developed with the following technologies:

-- HTML
+- HTML and CSS
 - JavaScript
-- Git e GitHub
+- Git and GitHub
 - Tailwind CSS

 ## 💻 Project